 Year of establishment: Result shows that most wood businesses (46.6%) were established between 9-10 years ago, 38.3% were set-up between 7 – 9 years ago while 10.0% and 5.0% were set up between 4 – 6 years and 1 – 3 years ago respectively.
 Ten years and above indicates experience which is a necessary ingredient for valuable decision-making.
 This confirms the study of Babatunde (2019) who stated that majority of wood marketers have been in the business for more than 9 years.

 Table 1.
-Demographic characteristics of Wood Marketers
+Demographic characteristics of wood marketers